olion500/knowledge-docs/docs/product-planning/2025-06-01-automated-internal-knowledge-workflow-system---development-update.md

 ## Overview

-This document summarizes the development progress of an automated internal knowledge workflow system.
-The system leverages GPT-4 and other tools (Slack, Notion, Confluence) to process existing team communication, providing summaries, Q&A capabilities, and potentially micro knowledge bases.
-The goal is to evolve organically from existing team communication, making knowledge access seamless and intuitive for users.
+The team is developing an automated internal knowledge workflow system leveraging GPT-4 and integrating with tools like Slack, Notion, and Confluence.
+This system aims to extract and organize knowledge organically from existing communication channels, creating summaries, Q&A capabilities, and potentially micro knowledge bases.
+The initial focus is on functionality – enabling users to 'ask' and receive accurate responses – with operational and administrative features planned for later.
+A soft beta is targeted for mid-July, with a full rollout by the end of summer.

 ## Key Points

-*   The system is automating internal knowledge workflows by processing existing communication channels.
+*   Developing an automated internal knowledge workflow system.
-*   GPT-4 is the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   Leveraging GPT-4 and integrating with tools like Slack, Notion, and Confluence.
-*   The system focuses on enabling users to simply 'ask' and receive accurate responses.
+*   Focus on organic knowledge extraction and organization.
-*   A soft beta is planned for mid-July, with a full rollout targeted for the end of summer.
+*   Prioritizing core functionality (Q&A) before ops/admin features.
-*   The Product Requirements Document (PRD) is located on Notion (link to be added).
+*   Targeting a soft beta in mid-July and full rollout by the end of summer.

 ## Decisions Made